poult-lab/daily-word/english_words_ learning.md

 [noun] {~ (for/to sb/sth) (to do sth)}

-There is no incentive for people to save fuel [ˈfjuːəl].
+There is no incentive for people to save fuel [ˈfjuːəl]./tax incentives to encourage savings.

 "something that encourages you to do sth" =disincentive=